koblime/docs/content/install.md

 ### Sync Application

 The Sync application is located at `/opt/bin/koblime`.
-This application is run each time your device sync.
+This application is run each time your device syncs.

 ### NickelMenu Item